Docs

 </vaadin-form-layout>

-Aim for similar-length labels to keep the distance between the labels and input fields consistent.
-Inconsistent spacing can slow the user in completing the form.
+Aim for similar-length labels to keep the distance consistent between the labels and the input fields.
+Inconsistent spacing can slow the user in completing a form.

 Forms that use this position require more horizontal space, which isn’t always ideal in narrow forms.
-It’s recommended to configure Form Layout to use top-positioned labels when the form has a narrow width.
+Instead, configure Form Layout to use top-positioned labels when the form has a narrow width.

 Responsive Label Position

 Similar to the number of columns, the label position is configurable based on the width of the layout.
-For example, you can position the labels to the side when there is ample horizontal space available, and on top for narrower screens.
+For example, you can position the labels to the side when there’s ample horizontal space available, and on top for narrower screens.

 Native Input Fields